bugzilla/bugzilla/docs/en/rst/installing/linux.rst

    .. todo:: Give examples for Debian/Ubuntu and RedHat?

-.. _config-webserver:
+.. _linux-config-webserver:

 Web Server
 ==========

 Any web server that is capable of running CGI scripts can be made to work.
-We have specific instructions for the following:
+We have specific configuration instructions for the following:

 .. toctree::
    :maxdepth: 1

    apache

-.. _config-database:
+.. _linux-config-database:

 Database Engine
 ===============